cuba-platform/translations/README.md

 ### Common Components Translation

-To localize the common components, it is sufficient to translate only the _main message packs_ of the **cuba** base project:
+To localize the common components, it is sufficient to translate only the _main message packs_ of the **cuba** application component:

 - Copy the following English files from `content/en/{version}/cuba/modules` directory to your project and rename them for the required locale (`zz` in this example):
 	- `gui/src/com/haulmont/cuba/gui/messages.properties` to `{project_root}/modules/gui/src/com/haulmont/cuba/gui/messages_zz.properties`